Are cockapoos high maintenance?

 Cockapoos Are Sensitive Dogs

+Some might ask, “are cockapoos high maintenance” because they are sensitive dogs.
 Because cockapoos are so empathetic, they make excellent therapy dogs and respond to how your moods and frame of mind affect you.
 If you’re agitated, disturbed, upset, or insecure, your cockapoo will likely try to help.
 A Cockapoo, for example, will respond to a distressed owner with affection and affectionate kisses, as though they want to get to the bottom of what’s causing you pain.

 Cockapoos Love To Bark